fotahub/fotahub-device-sdk-win32/docs/getting-started/thingshadow.md

     ![](thingshadow-1.png "Launch of initial firmware version")

 1. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage` > `Things` > `{{Your AWS IoT thing}}` > `Device Shadows` > `Classic Shadow` when using the *New console experience* which can be activated all down in the left side bar).
-Click on the refresh button if no such is displayed.
+Click on the refresh button if no such is displayed yet.
 You should see that it yields a shadow state document with a `currentVersion` attribute that indicates the currently running firmware version on your device:

     ![](thingshadow-2.png "Initial thing shadow state")